MarkNahabedian/TabletWeaving.jl/docs/src/index.md

 ## Describing a Pattern

-How to Describe Tablet Motion During Weaving?
+How should we describe tablet motion during weaving?

 After each throw, each tablet must be rotated **forward** or **backward** to make a new shed.
 In the simplest patterns, all tablets are rotated in the same direction.
-For our gray code pattern however, tablets move in different directions for each shed.
+For more complicated patterns however, tablets move in different directions for each shed.
 How can we represent these rotations for ease of execution by the weaver?